pythonarcade/arcade/doc/programming_guide/pygame_comparison.rst

 .. [#f1] To support rotation and/or scaling, PyGame programs must write the image to a surface, transform the surface,
          then create a sprite out of the surface.
 This takes a lot of CPU.
 Arcade off-loads all these operations to the graphics card.
+See for more information.
-.. [#f2] When creating a sprite from an image, Pygame will load the image from the disk every time.
-The user must
+.. [#f2] When creating a sprite from an image, Pygame will load the image from the disk every time unless the user
-         cache the image with their own code for better performance.
-Arcade does this automatically.
+         caches the image with their own code for better performance.
+Arcade will create an atlas of textures, so that multiple sprites with the same image will just reference the same atlas location.
-.. [#f3] A programmer can achieve a similar result by drawing to a surface, then drawing the surface to the screen.
+.. [#f3] A programmer can achieve a similar result by drawing to a surface, then draw the surface to the screen.

 Performance Comparison